ayoub02-A/ayoub02-A/README.md

 <h2> Hi there 👋 </h2>

-- 👋 Hi, I’m Ayoub Ouhdidou 😄, I'm a computer science student in University Moulay Ismail, Meknes,Morocco.
-I'm currently studying in FH Aachen, Aachen, Germany.
+- 👋 Hi, I’m Ayoub Ouhdidou 😄, I'm a computer science student at FH Aachen, Germany.
-- 👀 I’m interested in ... emm just working on Myslef 😊
+- 👀 I’m interested in software development, DevOps, digital transformation, and open to learn cybersecurity 😊
-- 🌱 I’m currently learning Advanced Python 🐍
-- 👨‍💻 My acquired programming languages : Python - java - C++ - C - HTML -CSS
+- 👨‍💻 My acquired programming languages : Python - java - C/C++ - C#
-- 💞️ I’m looking to collaborate on JEE projects.
+- 💞️ I’m looking to collaborate on Spring projects.
 - 📫 How to reach me : ouhdidou2002@gmail.com
 - 🤣 Fun fact : There's no fun when you find an error on line 30 in a 29-line code 😕